-Approval and Reporting Guidelines for Academic Activities at an Additional Location
+Policy on Approval and Reporting of Academic Activities at an Additional Location

 Additional Location: A place, geographically separate from UW-Madison, where instruction takes place and students can do one or more of the following: